totalemail/docs/README.md

 # TotalEmail Documentation

 Welcome to TotalEmail's documentation site!
+Documentation for email analysis, spam detection, and accessing an email database.

 There are [use cases](/use-cases) with the scripts to accomplish them available.
 Detailed documentation on the API is coming soon.